RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 7.md

 The nurses had done a very thorough job of finding and cataloging every bruise she had.
 After they were sure she had a fracture in her arm, they'd checked her over again in case she had another somewhere else she had also been neglecting.

-She knew Brun had seen her naked, cause she had needed to take off her wet clothes, but being awake while someone inspected every inch of you for signs of injury was embarrassing.
-And she didn't want to make a fuss, but also, she had very embarrassing thoughts about Princess while she had been stripping down.
+She knew Brun had seen her naked before, cause she had needed to take off her wet clothes, but being awake while someone inspected every inch of you for signs of injury was embarrassing.
+The nurses knew how to check injuries without hurting, but also several times they did hurt her to check how bad it was underneath the bruising when they clumped together too much.
+And since she didn't want to make a fuss she kept quiet, but also, she was quiet due to the very embarrassing thoughts about Princess while she had been stripping down.
 Did she want them to look?
 Did she not?
 Did she want them to also be embarrassed?
 It was a lot.

 And most of all, was the nurse who'd been vocally jealous about her near lack of a bust.
 It wasn't something she'd had to address in the past, Trouble had not had opportunities for making friends by the time kids her age were growing boobs.
 So her lack of them and tendency to not wear a bra hadn't come up.
 She had just assumed everyone else didn't wear them either.
-And now she was overly conscious that Brun was wearing one now.
+And now she was overly conscious that Brun was wearing one right now.
 They hadn't been wearing one last night when they dramatically dove through their loungeroom, but the less she thought about that the better.

 Actually, Trouble noted they were avoiding thinking about a lot of stuff.
-But she could deal with it all in time.
+But she could deal with it all in due time.

-Brun continued to steer her into the hotel carpark, she'd still not learned how to get here without a storm pushing her most of the way.
+Brun continued to steer her into the hotel carpark, as she'd not yet learned how to get there without a storm and panic pushing her most of the way.

 "So I've got Monday's off.
 Do you work Monday?
 If be happy to hang out either way."
 Brun asked, deciding to break the comfortable silence they'd been walking in.

-Trouble stopped walking and Brun almost knocked them over as they tried to guide her into the hotel reception.
+Trouble stopped walking and Brun almost pushed them over as they tried to guide her into the hotel reception.

 Monday.